Retro Computer System

 The Tandy 1000 family sits at the crossroads of IBM PC compatibility, home computing, DOS gaming, Radio Shack retail history, and late-1980s computer culture.
-Known for its enhanced graphics, sound capabilities, and approachable design, the Tandy 1000 became one of the defining home PC platforms of its era.
-This page is a growing hub for Tandy 1000 videos, demos, software, accessories, repairs, and related Geek With Social Skills projects.
+Known for its enhanced graphics, sound, and approachable design, it became one of the defining home PC platforms of its era.
+This page is a central hub for Tandy 1000 videos, demos, software, accessories, repairs, and related projects, with more in the full archive.

 Before every PC was just a beige box, some of them had personality.